Attendance

 Where Parents/Carers continue to take unauthorised leave of absences in term time, despite having previously been issued with a Penalty Notice, the local authority will consider a prosecution under the S444 of the Education Act 1996.

-The penalty notice is £60, for each parent of each child, if paid within 21 days, and £120 if paid after this date but within 28 days.
+The penalty notice has been updated by the Government (Sep 2024) and is now ÂŁ80, for each parent of each child, if paid within 21 days, and ÂŁ160 if paid after this date but within 28 days.
 Non-payment of a penalty notice will normally trigger a prosecution (under the provisions of section 444 of the Education Act 1996 or under the provisions of S103 (3) of the Education and Inspections Act 2006).
 The prosecution can only be for the original offence and NOT for the non-payment of the Penalty Notice.

 You also need to be aware that if your child fails to return to school following 20 days of absence he/she is at risk of losing their school place.